crablab/dissertation/reports/communication_report/report.md

 One module is the Security Manager which handles the mutual generation of keys for encrypted communications and interfaces with the L2CAP module and is only present in Low Energy devices (in Classic device it is integrated in the Controller).
 Using hardware modules it is able to provide various cryptographic functions for the key exchanges.

 The security function used is an AES-128-bit block cipher.
-The Advanced Encryption Standard [@national_fips_2001] was chosen as a result of a RFP issued by the United States National Insitute of Standards and Technology looking to replace the then aging and provably broken Data Encryption Standard (DES), developed many years before.
+The Advanced Encryption Standard [@national_fips_2001] was chosen as a result of a RFP issued by the United States National Institute of Standards and Technology looking to replace the then aging and provably broken Data Encryption Standard (DES), developed many years before.
 The algorithm chosen was Rijndael [@daemen_rijndael_1999] and operated on 128, 196 and 256 bit blocks and is a symmetric cipher.
 AES works by applying a round function to the data input using the expanded key as a state.
-On each round a byte substition, then row movement and finally column function is applied to the data.
+On each round a byte substitution, then row movement and finally column function is applied to the data.
 Each round the designed part of the key is XOR'd with the state.
 There are 10, 12 or 14 rounds dependant on key length and the last round does not mix the columns.
 Applying the algorithm in reverse is possible and allows decryption of the ciphertext.

 When Bluetooth devices are paired an STK (Short Term Key) is generated to encrypt data symetricall with AES in transit.
 Pairing is carried out via three methods:

 - Just Works: values to generate STKs are exchanged with no encryption over the link offering no man-in-the-middle protection.
-Interception of the values allows an attacker to generate their own copy of the STK and decrypt and potentially spoof further comunications.
+Interception of the values allows an attacker to generate their own copy of the STK and decrypt and potentially spoof further communications.
 - Passkey: a 6 digit numeric code is assigned to the Slave device and on pairing the Master requires user input of this code which is then used to generate a key to encrypt exchanged values for the STK generation.
 - Out of band: values are exchanged outside of the Bluetooth protocol to allow encryption of the values to generate the short term key.